Fidelity National Information Services, Inc. (NYSE:FIS) Short Interest Update

-Fidelity National Information Services, Inc. (NYSE:FIS – Get Rating) was the target of a significant growth in short interest during the month of September.
-As of September 15th, there was short interest totalling 5,920,000 shares, a growth of 7.6% from the August 31st total of 5,500,000 shares.
+Fidelity National Information Services, Inc. (NYSE:FIS – Get Rating) was the recipient of a significant increase in short interest in September.
+As of September 15th, there was short interest totalling 5,920,000 shares, an increase of 7.6% from the August 31st total of 5,500,000 shares.
 Based on an average daily volume of 3,780,000 shares, the days-to-cover ratio is currently 1.6 days.
-Approximately 1.0% of the company’s shares are short sold.
+Currently, 1.0% of the shares of the company are short sold.

-A number of research firms have commented on FIS.
-Evercore ISI upgraded Fidelity National Information Services from an “in-line” rating to an “outperform” rating and raised their price objective for the stock from $115.00 to $135.00 in a research note on Monday, June 13th.
-Keefe, Bruyette & Woods downgraded Fidelity National Information Services from an “outperform” rating to a “market perform” rating and cut their target price for the stock from $120.00 to $98.00 in a report on Sunday, September 18th.
-Morgan Stanley cut their target price on Fidelity National Information Services from $102.00 to $100.00 and set an “equal weight” rating on the stock in a report on Thursday, June 30th.
-Citigroup lowered their price objective on Fidelity National Information Services to $128.00 in a research report on Tuesday, August 9th.
-Finally, Susquehanna Bancshares decreased their target price on Fidelity National Information Services from $176.00 to $160.00 and set a “positive” rating for the company in a research report on Tuesday, August 9th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating, twenty-one have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $123.46.
+Several equities research analysts have weighed in on FIS shares.
+Credit Suisse Group lowered their price target on Fidelity National Information Services from $130.00 to $120.00 and set an “outperform” rating for the company in a report on Friday, September 23rd.
+Citigroup lowered their price target on Fidelity National Information Services to $128.00 in a research note on Tuesday, August 9th.
+Oppenheimer lowered their price target on Fidelity National Information Services from $126.00 to $118.00 and set an “outperform” rating on the stock in a research note on Monday, July 25th.
+Wells Fargo & Company lowered Fidelity National Information Services from an “equal weight” rating to an “underweight” rating and lowered their price objective for the stock from $96.00 to $88.00 in a research note on Thursday, September 8th.
+Finally, KeyCorp lowered their price objective on Fidelity National Information Services from $135.00 to $115.00 and set an “overweight” rating on the stock in a research note on Friday, September 23rd.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating, twenty-one have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $123.46.

 Fidelity National Information Services Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, September 30th.
-Stockholders of record on Friday, September 16th were paid a $0.47 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, September 30th.
+Stockholders of record on Friday, September 16th were given a dividend of $0.47 per share.
 The ex-dividend date was Thursday, September 15th.
 This represents a $1.88 dividend on an annualized basis and a dividend yield of 2.36%.
-Fidelity National Information Services’s payout ratio is currently 136.23%.
+Fidelity National Information Services’s dividend payout ratio (DPR) is currently 136.23%.

-In other Fidelity National Information Services news, CFO James W. Woodall sold 80,000 shares of the stock in a transaction dated Wednesday, September 7th.
-The stock was sold at an average price of $90.07, for a total value of $7,205,600.00.
-Following the completion of the sale, the chief financial officer now directly owns 131,598 shares in the company, valued at $11,853,031.86.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, Director Keith W. Hughes sold 5,337 shares of the firm’s stock in a transaction that occurred on Thursday, August 18th.
-The stock was sold at an average price of $100.28, for a total value of $535,194.36.
-Following the completion of the sale, the director now directly owns 24,194 shares of the company’s stock, valued at $2,426,174.32.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CFO James W. Woodall sold 80,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 7th.
-The shares were sold at an average price of $90.07, for a total value of $7,205,600.00.
-Following the completion of the sale, the chief financial officer now directly owns 131,598 shares of the company’s stock, valued at $11,853,031.86.
+In other news, EVP Lenore D. Williams sold 2,500 shares of Fidelity National Information Services stock in a transaction on Tuesday, August 9th.
+The shares were sold at an average price of $100.00, for a total transaction of $250,000.00.
+Following the transaction, the executive vice president now owns 21,334 shares in the company, valued at approximately $2,133,400.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In related news, Director Keith W. Hughes sold 5,337 shares of the firm’s stock in a transaction dated Thursday, August 18th.
+The shares were sold at an average price of $100.28, for a total value of $535,194.36.
+Following the transaction, the director now owns 24,194 shares of the company’s stock, valued at approximately $2,426,174.32.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Lenore D. Williams sold 2,500 shares of the stock in a transaction on Tuesday, August 9th.
+The stock was sold at an average price of $100.00, for a total value of $250,000.00.
+Following the transaction, the executive vice president now directly owns 21,334 shares in the company, valued at approximately $2,133,400.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 207,240 shares of company stock worth $18,934,354.
-0.68% of the stock is owned by insiders.
+Insiders have sold a total of 207,240 shares of company stock valued at $18,934,354 over the last ninety days.
+0.68% of the stock is currently owned by corporate insiders.

 Institutional Trading of Fidelity National Information Services

-A number of hedge funds have recently added to or reduced their stakes in FIS.
-Guggenheim Capital LLC increased its position in Fidelity National Information Services by 56.3% during the fourth quarter.
-Guggenheim Capital LLC now owns 55,142 shares of the information technology services provider’s stock worth $6,019,000 after purchasing an additional 19,858 shares during the last quarter.
-Chilton Capital Management LLC acquired a new position in shares of Fidelity National Information Services in the fourth quarter valued at approximately $77,000.
-MML Investors Services LLC lifted its stake in Fidelity National Information Services by 162.5% in the fourth quarter.
-MML Investors Services LLC now owns 155,237 shares of the information technology services provider’s stock worth $16,944,000 after acquiring an additional 96,092 shares during the last quarter.
-Millennium Management LLC lifted its stake in Fidelity National Information Services by 783.9% in the fourth quarter.
-Millennium Management LLC now owns 993,419 shares of the information technology services provider’s stock worth $108,432,000 after acquiring an additional 881,031 shares during the last quarter.
-Finally, Laurel Wealth Advisors Inc. lifted its stake in Fidelity National Information Services by 69.4% in the fourth quarter.
-Laurel Wealth Advisors Inc. now owns 7,418 shares of the information technology services provider’s stock worth $810,000 after acquiring an additional 3,039 shares during the last quarter.
-90.39% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in FIS.
+Brown Brothers Harriman & Co. lifted its stake in Fidelity National Information Services by 83.3% in the first quarter.
+Brown Brothers Harriman & Co. now owns 286 shares of the information technology services provider’s stock worth $29,000 after purchasing an additional 130 shares during the last quarter.
+SRS Capital Advisors Inc. raised its holdings in Fidelity National Information Services by 298.7% in the first quarter.
+SRS Capital Advisors Inc. now owns 299 shares of the information technology services provider’s stock worth $30,000 after buying an additional 224 shares during the last quarter.
+FinTrust Capital Advisors LLC boosted its stake in Fidelity National Information Services by 248.3% during the 1st quarter.
+FinTrust Capital Advisors LLC now owns 310 shares of the information technology services provider’s stock valued at $31,000 after purchasing an additional 221 shares during the last quarter.
+Tcwp LLC bought a new stake in shares of Fidelity National Information Services in the first quarter worth approximately $33,000.
+Finally, MV Capital Management Inc. boosted its holdings in Fidelity National Information Services by 782.1% in the second quarter.
+MV Capital Management Inc. now owns 344 shares of the information technology services provider’s stock worth $32,000 after purchasing an additional 305 shares during the last quarter.
+90.39% of the stock is owned by institutional investors.

 Fidelity National Information Services, Inc provides technology solutions for merchants, banks, and capital markets firms worldwide.
 It operates through Merchant Solutions, Banking Solutions, and Capital Market Solutions segments.
 The Merchant Solutions segment offers enterprise acquiring, software-led small- to medium-sized businesses acquiring, and global e-commerce solutions.